openchain/docs/docs/source/general/configuration.rst

 ``storage`` section
 -------------------

 * ``type``: Value defining which storage provider to use.
 Currently, the only supported value is ``Sqlite``, and uses a local Sqlite database to store data.
+* ``path``: The path of the Sqlite database, relative to the ``wwwroot/App_Data`` folder.
+Absolute paths are also allowed, however, make sure the user under which the DNX process is running has write access to the file.

 ``master_mode`` and ``observer_mode`` sections
 ----------------------------------------------